The Rossini Ring, 20 carat gold, oriental pearl, diamonds, 1988

 Arje Griegst

-For Griegst, the collection is a confident statement that sets the tone for a lifetime of doing his own thing.
-It also shows an artist ahead of his time.
-In Griegst’s Paribanu’s Tears, a seductive jewel veil suspended from gold chains where rubies and emeralds dance across the face and become part of the body
+The debut collection not only sets the tone for a lifetime of Griegst following his own path, but also showed an artist ahead of his time.
+In Paribanu’s Tears, a seductive jewel veil is suspended from gold chains where rubies and emeralds dance across the face and become part of the body.

 Building around precious stones in wax using the ancient cire perdue technique he created rings for his first eponymous collection, Arje Griegst spends time in Paris in the mid-sixties working on twenty rings for Georg Jensen, who have noticed his talent and supplied him with a bag full of precious stones.
 He adopts and modifies the cire perdue technique – the ideal way to free himself from the static shackles of modernism.
 Moulding the wax creates a spontaneous expression and allows him to freely place the stones so they shine with maximum impact.